miguelmota/solidity-idiosyncrasies/README.md

   }
   ```

-- **Solidity inherits scoping rules from JavaScript**; a variable declared anywhere within a function will be in scope for the entire function, rather than block scope.
+- **Solidity inherits scoping rules from JavaScript**; a variable declared anywhere within a function will be in scope for the entire function, regardless of where it's declared.
+There is no block scoping, e.g. the following examples:

     ```solidity
     contract MyContract {